+In early November, the rice is harvested, and then the next year's rice seed is sown and straw laid across the field.
+The rye and barley you see in front of you were grown this way.
 In caring for a quarter-acre field, one or two people can do all the work of growing rice and winter grain in a matter of a few days.
 It seems unlikely that there could be a simpler way of raising grain.

 This method completely contradicts modern agricultural techniques.
-It throws scientific knowledge and traditional farming know-how right out the window.
-With this kind of farming, which uses no machines, no prepared fertilizer and no chemicals, it is possible to attain a harvest equal to or greater than that of the average Japanese farm.
+It throws scientific knowledge and traditional farming craft right out the window.
+With this kind of farming, which uses no machines, no prepared fertilizer, and no chemicals; it is possible to attain a harvest equal to or greater than that of the average Japanese farm.
 The proof is ripening right before your eyes.

-Nothing at All
+Nothing at all

 Recently people have been asking me why I started farming this way so many years ago.
-Until now I have never discussed this with anyone.
+Until now, I have never discussed this with anyone.
 You could say there was no way to talk about it.
-It was simply-how would you say it-a shock, a flash, one small experience that was the starting point.
+It was simply - how would you say it - a shock, a flash, one small experience that was the starting point.